danielbcarvalho/smart-nutri/backend/src/modules/auth/AUTH_MODULE_BACKEND.md

 4. If valid, generates JWT token with user information
 5. Returns token and user details
 6. Client includes token in subsequent requests

+## Logout Flow

+1. User sends logout request with valid JWT token
+2. `AuthController` receives request and calls `authService.logout()`
+3. Client removes the JWT token from storage
+4. User is logged out and needs to authenticate again for protected routes

 ## Authorization Flow